microsoft/GraphEngine/doc/Config/config-v1.md

 </tbody>
 </table>

-Note, nuget package `GraphEngine.Core` 1.0.8482 and below only support configuration specification 1.0.
+Note that Nuget package `GraphEngine.Core` 1.0.8482 and below only support configuration specification 1.0.

-All valid nodes under Trinity node are `section` nodes.
+The valid nodes under the Trinity node are `section` nodes.

 ### Sections

 A top-level node under the root node must be a `section` node.
 A section is identified by its _name_ attribute, for example, `<section name="Storage">...</section>`.
 Each section contains a number of _entries_.
 An entry is identified by its _name_ attribute, for example, `<entry name="StorageRoot">...</entry>`.

 #### Storage Section